 Body builders prize whey protein as a good source of the amino acids leucine, isoleucine and valine.
 Together these amino acids make up the BCAAs (3-branched chain amino acids) that are important in building muscle.
 There are nine essential amino acids that humans must get from food to survive and thrive.
 In addition to BCAAS, whey protein also contains all the essential amino acids.

 Early studies have linked whey protein supplements with a stronger immune system and athletic endurance.
 But whey protein supplements are touted as a way to increase energy, fight stress and improve mental focus.
-Very early studies indicate whey protein may have a role in the body's cancer-fighting abilities.
-Whey protein is also said to help control blood sugar, lower cholesterol, treat asthma and possibly prevent allergies.

 Do whey protein supplements work?